 If you haven’t found the perfect pair yet for you, here are recommendations that work from the stylish women of the 40+ style community.

 If you do suffer from bunions, or any foot pain towards the front of your foot, opting for wide toe box shoes can give you the room you need to walk in comfort.

 I couldn’t resist showing you these floral sneakers, which are new from Ecco, a brand recommended for its comfort.

-This style has 593 reviews on Nordstrom, giving an average of 4.5 stars.
+This style has a lot of reviews on Nordstrom.
 Many reviews talk about the generous width in the toe area.

 Stylish shoes for women with bunions

 If you’re searching for shoes with plenty of width at the toes, then another good tip is to avoid pointed toe styles altogether and, instead, look for square-toed and round toed options.

 That’s why a pair of classic ballet flats may work for you.